 Disneyland Paradise Pier Hotel’s relaxed, beachy decor is consistently found throughout the hotel and rooms.
 Originally built and opened by another hotel group, Disney re-branded the resort as Paradise Pier in 2000.

-Although a bit random, I want to tell you about the elevators which are unusual at Paradise Pier Hotel.
+Although a bit random, I want to tell you about the elevators at Paradise Pier Hotel.
 Instead of pressing an up or down elevator call button you actually choose the desired floor of the hotel before boarding.
-The call screen will then direct you to the correct elevator bay.
-Once you enter the elevator it takes you to the correct set of floors based on the occupants.

 Paradise Pier Hotel Pool Area

-In between the bathroom and the bedroom area is a small counter with a coffee maker and supplies.
-We used this counter to store the handful of food items we kept in the room for a quick breakfast.
+Between the bathroom and the bedroom area is a small counter with a coffee maker and supplies.
+We also used this counter to store the handful of food items we kept in the room for a quick breakfast.

-The armoire holds the TV plus has drawers for clothes and a refrigerator hidden inside a cabinet.
-The mini-fridge isn’t large, but holds several bottles of water plus a half-gallon of milk.
+The armoire holds a TV, has drawers for clothes, and a refrigerator hidden inside a cabinet.
+The mini-fridge isn’t large, but we fit several bottles of water, a half-gallon of milk, and some yogurt inside.

 The desk at Paradise Pier Hotel has one of my favorite features of Disney resorts.
 Underneath the traditional large desk is a smaller rolling desk.

-We rolled this little desk out and over to the daybed.
-Two of us sat on the daybed and one on the desk chair to eat our breakfast in the room each morning to save time and money at Disneyland.
+In the morning we roll this little desk out and over to the daybed.
+Two of us sit on the daybed while another person sits on the desk chair to comfortably eat our breakfast in the room.

 Paradise Pier Hotel Review Final Thoughts

-We love the ease of the Disneyland on-site resort security lines, access to the monorail, and close proximity to Downtown Disney for shopping and food options.
-However, Paradise Pier Hotel is mostly unremarkable especially compared to Disney World value resorts like Art of Animation or Pop Century.
+We love the ease of Disneyland on-site resort security lines, access to the monorail, and close proximity to Downtown Disney for shopping and food options even if Pixar Pier styling is unremarkable.
+However, I’m hopeful that the transition to Pixar Pier Hotel will make this simple, but convenient resort resemble Disney World value resort designs like Art of Animation or Pop Century.